floooh/floooh.github.io/_posts/2024-02-26-sokol-spring-cleaning-2024.md

-sokol_glue.h is now a regular library header without the 'preprocessor magic' which created a different API depending on what other sokol headers had been includes before sokol_glue.h (this was an 'interesting' but in ultimately pretty stupid idea).
+sokol_glue.h is now a regular library header without the 'preprocessor magic' which created a different API depending on what other sokol headers had been included before sokol_glue.h (this was an 'interesting' but in ultimately pretty stupid idea).

 The API prefix has changed from a somewhat confusing `sapp_` to the expected `sglue_`.